America’s Coal Consumption Entered Free Fall in 2019

 “Even now, the transportation sector is still 92 percent powered by petroleum products.
 If we want it to be decarbonized, we have to switch it,” Constantine Samaras told me.
 He is a professor of civil and environmental engineering at Carnegie Mellon University, and he was not involved in the new report.

-Preparing the rest of the economy for decarbonization will take time, he said.
+Preparing the whole economy for decarbonization will take aggressive federal policy, he said.
 Almost no research has been done on producing low-carbon steel or other industrial products.
-Even adopting electric cars en masse will take decades, Samaras said: “The switchover in the fleet of cars takes a lot of time.
+Even adopting electric cars en masse will be difficult, Samaras said: “The switchover in the fleet of cars takes a lot of time.
 It takes money.
 Cars are the second most expensive thing that most people own, if they own a house.”

 Most worrying, the new Rhodium estimate shows that, outside the power sector, year-to-year greenhouse-gas emissions are still tightly coupled to the health of the overall American economy.
 2019 was a weaker year for the American economy, so emissions grew more slowly.
 “We can’t rely on that for decarbonization,” Samaras said.